Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Mtskheta was the ancient capital of Kartli, the East Georgian Kingdom from the 3rd century BC to the 5th century AD, and was also the location where Christianity was proclaimed as the official religion of Georgia in 337.
 To date, it still remains the headquarters of the Georgian Orthodox and Apostolic Church, a place of great religious importance.

-For its suggestive landscape, a 500msl plateau, the rich history and unique architecture, Mtskheta is an absolute must for every Georgian itinerary.
+For its suggestive landscape, a 500msl plateau, rich history, and unique architecture, Mtskheta is an absolute must for every Georgian itinerary.
 You can learn more by reading the report of our trip to Mtskheta.

 Check the best places to stay in Mtskheta